Predictive analytics top business trend in 2013

 In an interview with Tech Target, George Matthew, president of Alteryx, explained that predictive analytic tools have already proved useful in decision-making, but a full understanding of how those conclusions were drawn and the predictive function are necessary to full advantages of the technology.
 Having a clear map of the data’s journey from its source and the entire analytic process gives decision-makers even deeper insight into what predictions are most effective as opposed to making blind assumptions based on trust.
 Matthew was adamant that analytic models with heightened database management and visibility are superior because they integrate multiple data sources, whether structured or unstructured.

 “I think the big difference between BI and analytics is the assumption that you don’t necessarily need to have a structured data warehouse underlying an analytic platform.” he explained.
-“The beauty of an analytic platform is that it doesn’t worry about the source and the shape of the data as it is coming in.
+“The face beauty of an analytic platform is that it doesn’t worry about the source and the shape of the data as it is coming in.
 It’s able to ingest anything into its environment to be able to create a meaningful view of the analysis surrounding it, help predictive analytics be built in a clear-box way, and then be able to package and deploy an analytic application.”

 Organization leads to better analysis